Music Hall Tours: Frequently Asked Questions

 Please contact Ramona Toussaint, Tour Program Director, or call (513) 744-3293, Monday - Friday between 9:00am and 5:00pm to make arrangements that best serve your needs.

-We do not stop at any restrooms or take any bathroom breaks during any of our tours.
-Outdoor building tour guests should visit the public restroom on the Race Street side of Washington Park.
-You are encouraged to arrive 15 minutes before your start time to use the restroom.
+We do not stop at any restrooms or take ''bathroom breaks'' during any of our tours.
+You are encouraged to arrive 15 minutes before the tour start time to use the restroom.
+Outdoor building tour guests should visit the public restroom on the Race Street side of Washington Park as indoor restrooms are not available.

+Food and drink - other than water - are not permitted on any of our indoor tours.
 We encourage you to bring your own food and drinks if you would like refreshments for our outdoor tours.
-You are invited to pre-order and enjoy a picnic in the park from one of our restaurant partners after a tour (details coming soon!).
+You are invited to pre-order and enjoy a picnic in the park from one of our restaurant partners after a tour.
 Open containers of alcohol are not permitted in public spaces and not permitted to be brought into the park from the outside.
 The bar on the Deck at Washington Park will be available seasonally for your convenience.

 Visit one of the nearby restaurants within walking distance of Music Hall or make it special with a ''Pic-Tou'' day (picnic lunch & tour) by having lunch delivered to you in the park!
-Pre-order your special picnic lunch from Revolution Rotisserie or Bottle & Basket, or stop in and receive a discount off the full menu.
-Additional questions regarding your picnic lunch should be directed to the respective establishment (details coming soon!).
+Pre-order your special picnic lunch from Revolution Rotisserie or Bottle & Basket, or stop in with your ''Beyond the Brinks'' pin and receive a discount off the full menu.
+Additional questions regarding your picnic lunch should be directed to the respective establishment.
 Adult refreshments are not permitted on the tour but are available after the tour at the Deck in Washington Park.